 In this quick tutorial, I’ll show you how to change hostname on Ubuntu, Debian and other Linux distributions.

-But before you see that, you should first know what’s a hostname!
+Before you see various ways to change the hostname, you should first know what’s a hostname!

 What is a hostname in Linux?